sktime/sktime/docs/source/get_involved/governance.rst

 * commenting on pull requests or issues
 * attending one of the regular meetings

+of a scope that goes beyond algorithm maintainer expectations - i.e., PR or issues related to owned algorithms do not count.

-Becoming active (after becoming inactive) in the above sense requires one of:
+Becoming active (after becoming inactive) in the above sense requires:

+* a contribution within the last month that goes beyond algorithm maintainer expectations, e.g.:
   * an approved pull request authored by the core developer
-* a contribution to the community that is minuted in one of the regular meetings
+  * a substantial contribution to the community that is minuted in one of the regular meetings
+* success via the same voting procedure as for new core developers, with the exception that former core developers can also self-nominate

 .. _coc-committee-members:

 CoC committee members
 ~~~~~~~~~~~~~~~~~~~~~

-CoC members are contributors with special rights and responsibilities.
+CoC committee members are contributors with special rights and responsibilities.
+The CoC committee is the main judicative body of ``sktime``.

 The current members of the CoC committee are listed in the
 `CoC <https://www.sktime.org/en/stable/about/team.html>`__.